varroz56/2048Clone/README.md

 - User A opens the web page for the first time and the information modal shows up, A reads it through, but accidentally clicks outside of the modal and the modal closes, the game with the default game size starts.
 - User A opens the web page for the first time and the information modal shows up, A accidentally clicks outside of the modal  or the close buttons  located on the modal before can read through, and the modal closes, and the game with the default game size starts.
 In this case, A can reopen the information modal by clicking on the "?" mark button next to the Reset button.
 - User A forgets about something from the game information, A can reopen the modal at any time during the game with clicking on the "?" mark button without losing the game state.
-- User B playing the game wants to start a new game with the current size, B can either click on the Reset button located on the top left corner or on the button showing the same size as the current one in the second row from the menu.
+- User B playing the game wants to start a new game in the current game mode (the size of the grid), B can either click on the Reset button located on the top left corner or on the button showing the same size as the current one in the second row from the menu.
 The current size button has different colour from the other two options to help the user.
-- User B playing the game and just want to try a different size during the game, can click on the desired size button located in the second row of the menu.
+- User B playing the game and just want to try a different game mode during the game, can click on the desired mode button located in the second row of the menu.
 The current one has different colour from the other two options to help the user.
 - User B playing the game and either wins or loses and want play again on a same size game, needs to close the winner or loser modal showing up at the and of the game clicking on the close or X buttons on the modal or just clicking outside of the modal and then can click on the Reset button located on the top left corner of the menu or the desired size button located in the second row of the menu has different colour from the other two options to help the user.
 - User B playing the game and either wins or loses and want try a different size game, needs to close the winner or loser modal showing up at the and of the game clicking on the close or X buttons on the modal or just clicking outside of the modal and then can click on the desired size button located in the second row of the menu.
 The current one has different colour from the other two options to help the user.
-- User C wants to listen to music during the game, to turn on music, C needs to click on the Music Off(showing the current state) button located on the top right corner of the menu, and it starts to play the music and the  button text turns to Music on and changes its colour.
+- User C wants to listen to music during the game, to turn on music, C needs to click on the Turn Music On button located on the top right corner of the menu, and it starts to play the music and the  button text turns to Turn Music Off and changes its colour.
+- User D wants to see his/her score/best score, he/she can see the current score and top score for the current game mode in the middle of the menu top row.
-- User D wants to see his/her best score, he/she can see it
+- User D wants to see his/her best score for a different game mode, he/she can see them in the middle of the menu top row by clicking to the desired game mode button.

 ## Features